Sayre-Tnunu/katacoda-scenarios/interview3/step1.md

   - copy the long alphanumeric number under "Key"

-  replace <your api key> in the below command with your actual Datadog api key, run it
+  replace <your api key> in the below command with your actual Datadog api key, run it in your training terminal

   - `export api_key=<insertyourapikeyhere>`